bcrawfo01/docketMonitor/README.md

 ## Installation
 1. Create a [new Google Sheet](http://spreadsheets.google.com/ccc?new), and open the script editor (Tools > Script editor).
 If you see a new script dialog, select the Blank Project option.
 2. Delete the default code.
-Copy the code from [docketMonitor.gs](https://github.com/bcrawfo01/docketMonitor/blob/master/docketMonitor.gs) and paste it into the script editor.
+Copy the code from [docketMonitor.gs](https://raw.githubusercontent.com/bcrawfo01/docketMonitor/master/docketMonitor.gs) and paste it into the script editor.
 Save the file.
 Use any name you wish when prompted to name the script.
-3. Create a new html file (File > New > Html file) and name it "help".
-Delete the default code.
-Copy the code from [help.html](https://github.com/bcrawfo01/docketMonitor/blob/master/help.html) and paste it into the script editor.
-Save the file.
-4. Select the Code.gs tab, then select Run > initializeAuth and grant the script authorization.
+3. Select Run > setup and grant the script authorization.
-5. Select Run > setup.
-6. Close the script editor.
+4. Close the script editor.
-7. Refresh the Google Sheet.
+5. Refresh the Google Sheet.
 Once you refresh the sheet, the script will add a custom menu named "Docket Monitor" to the menu bar.
-8. Review the help file (Docket Monitor > help) and add your information to the settings sheet.
+6. Review the help file (Docket Monitor > help) and add your information to the settings sheet.
-9. Update your case list (Docket Monitor > update case list).
+7. Update your case list (Docket Monitor > update case list).

 That’s it.
 You can close the sheet.
 Everything else is automated.